kevroletin/toy-java-serializer/README.md

 ## Restrictions and behavior details

-+ Ther are restrictions for deserializable object:
++ Ther are restrictions for a serializable object:

-  + Class should implement public default constructor *(constructor with no arguments)*, otherwise serializer will not be able to create object of that class.
+  + Class should implement public default constructor *(constructor with no arguments)*, otherwise serializer will not be able to create an object of that class.

   + Fields should be public.

-+ Missed field in Json object is treated as error during serialization.
+ + Missed fields in JSON object are treated as an error during serialization.

-+ Nulls are placed into resulting json during serialization.
++ Nulls are placed into resulting JSON during serialization.

 ## TODOs

 + TypeAdapters for serializer.
 + Skip fields via annotations.
-+ Allow missed fields in Json input via fields annotations.
++ Allow missed fields in JSON input via fields annotations.